darrenjhsu/XSNAMD/README.md

-**Note about NAMD 2.12 and 2.13**: It seems that the pre-built binary version of NAMD 2.12 and 2.13 (both multicore-CUDA and ibverbs builds) have a different behavior when its TCL script loads `XSMD.so`.
+**Note about NAMD 2.12 and 2.13**: It seems that the pre-built binary version of NAMD 2.12 and 2.13 (both multicore-CUDA and ibverbs builds) have a different behavior when its TCL script loads `XSMD.so` which generates errors regarding undefined symbols such as `Tcl_GetStringFromObj`.
 To run on those versions you need to compile the NAMD from source code using the TCL library they provide.
 Basically follow the instruction in their release note.